How the spherical modes of gravitational waves can be detected despite only seeing one ray: Acknowledgment

 \section{Acknowledgment}

-Many thanks to Xian Chen for numerous challenging and thus extremely helpful discussions on the detection of gravitational wave modes.
-This work is supported by the Guangdong Major Project of Basic and Applied Basic Research (Grant No. 2019B030302001).
+Many thanks to Xian Chen for numerous challenging and thus extremely helpful discussions on the detection of gravitational wave spherical modes.
+I further thank Carlos F. Sopuerta for insightful comments about the effect of spherical modes on the phase of GWs.
+This work was partially supported by the Guangdong Major Project of Basic and Applied Basic Research (Grant No. 2019B030302001).